Children's Comprehensive Bible Question Quiz

 c.
 John.

-King Darius sentenced Daniel to the den for not praying to an idol.
+King Darius ordered Daniel into the lion's den because he did not pray to an idol.

 Jealous subjects, who disliked Daniel, tricked King Darius into this decision.